RunReveal

 The investigation detail page provides:

-• Header: Title, status, severity, duration, metadata
+• Header: Title, status, severity, classification, duration, metadata

 • Description: Editable investigation context